Sourdough Discard Doughnuts: A Delicious Way to Use Leftovers

 How to Make Sourdough Discard Doughnuts: Step-by-Step

-• Wrap the dough in plastic wrap and chill for 30–60 minutes.
+Wrap the dough in plastic wrap and chill in the refrigerator for 30 minutes.
+This makes it easier to handle and shape.

 📝 Alt Text: